kasi4Annapurna/fake_news_detection_whatsapp_bot/README.md

 📱 WhatsApp Fake Message Detector Bot

-A Node.js-based WhatsApp bot that detects fake news, scams, spam, phishing, and misinformation using AI.
+I built a bot using whatsapp-web.js — a community library — for educational/personal use A Node.js-based WhatsApp bot that detects fake news, scams, spam, phishing, and misinformation using AI.

 This bot analyzes messages sent on WhatsApp and provides a verdict with explanation and safety advice.